-By default, communications with the host are non-secure.
-To enable a secure connection (encrypted communication using SSL over HTTPS), you will need to add at least one system property to the
+By default, you get a non-secure connection with the host in the Designer.
+To enable a secure connection (encrypted communication using SSL over HTTPS), you will need to add at least one system property to a file named config.ini.
+This file is located in a subfolder named configuration where you installed the Bridge Designer.

 In a text editor, look for the line labeled System properties, and add these lines: